rerun-io/rerun/examples/python/controlnet/README.md

 thumbnail_dimensions: [480, 298]
 ---

 This example integrates Rerun into [Hugging Face's ControlNet example](https://huggingface.co/docs/diffusers/using-diffusers/controlnet#controlnet).
+ControlNet allows to condition Stable Diffusion on various modalities.
+In this example we condition on edges detected by the Canny edge detector.

 https://vimeo.com/869834443?autoplay=1&loop=1&autopause=0&background=1&muted=1&ratio=100:63.14